Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 ## Incremental Static Regeneration

-Once the site is configured to use SSG, we can use Incremental Static Regeneration (ISR) to dynamically update content as it is published without requiring a new build and deploy,
+Once the site is configured to use SSG, we can use Incremental Static Regeneration (ISR) to dynamically update content as it is published without requiring a new build and deployment,

 To configure ISR for a route (and in this case, all routes in the web application), return a revalidate property in `getStaticProps`.